knetikmedia/knetikcloud-csharp-net20-client/docs/UsersRelationshipsApi.md

 <a name="getuserrelationships"></a>
 # **GetUserRelationships**
-> ModelPageResourceUserRelationshipResource GetUserRelationships (int? size, int? page, string order)
+> PageResourceUserRelationshipResource GetUserRelationships (int? size, int? page, string order)

 Get a list of user relationships